racSOker/svn2git/README.md

 * getopt 1.1.6

 **Note:**
-It may work on lower versions but I tested on the specified list
+It may work on lower versions but I tested it on the specified list

 ## Execution and parameters
 Excute by putting the script on your PATH envirnoment variable o by typing: